 These roadblocks make automation seem impossible and drag out the auditing process even further for municipalities large and small.
 As a result, many internal auditing departments (if the municipality has one) can complete only one or two thorough audits per year.

 A person outside the City of Tulsa changed a vendor’s bank account number, initiated a deposit of over $600,000 to that account, and then changed the account back to the vendor’s previous number.
-Just one of ThirdLine’s 400 analytics flagged this transaction, and the internal auditing team was able to intercept the deposit, saving the City time and money.
+The internal audit team was able to intercept the deposit, saving the City time and money.

 The ThirdLine team served as the translator between the City’s internal audit and IT departments and made it clear: ThirdLine was not a new ERP system; it was an analytics layer on top of existing Munis data.
-The only thing IT had to do was provide a backup copy of the database to the ThirdLine team.
+The only thing IT had to do was use ThirdLine's SQL scripts to get the correct data to the ThirdLine team.

 With every refresh of the City’s Munis data, ThirdLine analytics updated across dashboards, showing Carter and the internal auditing team: